petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md

 | `type`         | The type of data the frontend token displays.
 Use `Integer`, `Float`, or `String` to display a text field holding those types of values.
 Use `Boolean` to display a checkbox.
 Use `Length` to provide customizable units of measurement (e.g. pixels, ems, percentages).                                                       |
 | `validValues`  | Optional property that lists available options for the User in the UI.
 This field must contain a nested list of `label` and `value` pairs (`value` is the field's value in CSS).
 This property cannot be used together with `editorType`.
 Defining a value for `validValues` makes the input type automatically a select input. |

-The JSON schema for token definitions is publicly available in [Liferay's repository](https://github.com/liferay/liferay-portal/blob/master/modules/apps/frontend-token/frontend-token-definition-api/src/main/resources/com/liferay/frontend/token/definition/frontend-token-definition.schema.json).
+The JSON schema for frontend token definitions is publicly available in [Liferay's repository](https://github.com/liferay/liferay-portal/blob/master/modules/apps/frontend-token/frontend-token-definition-api/src/main/resources/com/liferay/frontend/token/definition/frontend-token-definition.schema.json).

 Here's an example list of frontend tokens within a frontend token set: